David-2D3FE9/Python_AM2320/README.md

-This repo get values from a AM2320 temperature and humidity sensor.
+This forked repo get values from a AM2320 temperature and humidity sensor.
+A bug is corrected for negative values.
-It works on I2C bus with Python3
+It works on a I2C bus with Python3

 Various examples added goes from simple `print()` to `sqlite3` record beside with cpu temperature.

-My personnal purpose of this repo is to monitor an outdoor case with a rapsberry pi inside
+My personnal purpose of this repo is to monitor an outdoor rapsberry server in a case witch is supposed to stay watertight.

-The main library for AM2320 and the simple example was forked from https://github.com/UnfinishedStuff/AM2320_Pi
+I took some minutes to make the crontab working with a python script.
+The trick was to make a cd before the command and not trying to call everyrhing with the full path

+`*/1 * * * * cd /home/username/Python_AM2320 && /usr/bin/python3 ./Example_sqlite_complex.py`